About Universal Hair & Scalp Clinic in Dublin

 The Universal Hair & Scalp Clinic (Est. 1960) is the first of its kind in Dublin.
 The Clinic offers treatment for those experiencing complaints of the hair and scalp through a specialised and complete clinical service.
-In particular, a treatment is available that effectively combats hair loss in both men and women and is exclusive to the Clinic for over 50 years.
+In particular, a treatment is available that can help effectively combat hair loss in both men and women and is exclusive to the Clinic for over 50 years.

 Mr. W.G.B.
 (Why Go Bald?) a landmark well-known to Dubliners over nearly four decades was restored in 1999 to its former glory.
 The city centre neon sign, which had been destined for the rubbish tip, was switched on in 1999 (Nov 28th.) for the first time in five years.